microsoft/PowerToys/doc/specs/GitHub-discussions-spec.md

 PowerToys should enable GitHub discussions because:
 * It don't take much time away from the developers: The project don't suffer under that.
 * It will help building a stronger community and a better interaction with the community
+* => In the end it will help making PowerToys a better project